 Whether exploring the many spectacular gorges at lower elevations, or hiking to the very top of the mountain and even traversing along the summit ridge, Cangshan offers amazing natural beauty and scenery.
 Rich in biodiversity, especially exotic flowers and birds, Cangshan also boasts dozens of gushing streams and waterfalls of crystal clear snowmelt that can be drank straight from the source.

-The Cangshan range offers an abundance of easily accessible trails for all hiking enthusiasts and nature lovers.
+The Cangshan Mountain range offers a number of excellent trails for hiking enthusiasts and nature lovers.
 Created over centuries by local villagers searching for rare mushrooms and medical herbs, the trails are well-worn and easy to navigate but expect to see very few people, if any, during the course of your hike!
 We conduct our hikes exclusively on “Wild Cangshan”, which means areas of the mountain without any of the unpleasant crowds, loud speakers, entrance fees and heaps of trash that have to be endured when hiking directly behind Dali Old Town.
-Unlike the heavily touristed areas behind Dali Old Town, our hikes are also conducted on narrow foot paths or wider donkey trails; there are absolutely no paved walkways, cement stairs or (god forbid) cable cars!
+Unlike the heavily touristed areas behind Dali Old Town, our hikes are conducted on narrow foot paths or donkey trails; there are absolutely no paved walkways, cement stairs or (god forbid) cable cars!

 1 Day Hikes, Cangshan Mountain, Dali, Yunnan Province